Jefiozie/nx-jefiozie/articles/deploy-scully-cloudflare.md

     - ___UNPUBLISHED___km9mbtmt_FB3fC3qc6oclYuQRXEWIuV1mbzKvVBPX
 ---

-In this article we will introduce you how to deploy your Angular app with Scully to Cloudflare pages.
+In this article, we will introduce you how to deploy your Angular app with Scully to Cloudflare pages.
-This article is for people who are interested how to setup a JamStack app with Angular, Scully and Cloudflare pages.
+This article is for people who are interested in how to set up a Jamstack app with Angular, Scully, and Cloudflare pages.

 <pre>
  ❗ Pre-requisites ❗